George Warhop: Tampa Bay Buccaneers

 In 2014, Warhop was hired by the Tampa Bay Buccaneers as their offensive line coach under head coach Lovie Smith.
 Warhop was retained under head coach Dirk Koetter.

 Jacksonville Jaguars

 On January 13, 2019, Warhop was hired by the Jacksonville Jaguars as their offensive line coach under head coach Doug Marrone.
 On January 19, 2021, Warhop was retained under the new head coach of the Jaguars, Urban Meyer.

 Houston Texans

 On February 21, 2022, Warhop was hired by the Houston Texans as their offensive line coach.
 He was not retained for the 2023 season.

 Baltimore Ravens

 On August 14, 2024, Warhop took over as interim offensive line coach following the hospitalization of Joe D'Alessandris.
 Following D'Alessandris's death on August 25, Warhop was named offensive line coach for the remainder of the season.

+Cleveland Browns (second stint)

+On January 28, 2026, Warhop rejoined the Cleveland Browns as the team's offensive line coach under new head coach Todd Monken.